College Girls: Missing episode

-Channel 4 were heavily criticised for their decision not to transmit the fifth episode, which discussed with the students' sexualities and the latest poll on whether to admit male students and academics.
-Peter Dale, head of documentaries, denied that the decision was ratings-related, he said the episode was dropped because it was "a little bit pretentious" and felt the series may not have been delivering what the audience wanted.
-College principal Lady English said that the college was not informed of the decision prior to the series' end and felt the broadcaster owed the college and the film's participants "an explanation and an apology".
+Channel 4 were heavily criticised for their decision not to transmit the fifth episode, which discussed the students' sexualities and the latest poll on whether to admit male students and academics.
+Peter Dale, head of documentaries, denied that the decision was ratings-related; he said the episode was dropped because it was "a little bit pretentious" and felt the series may not have been delivering what the audience wanted.
+College principal Lady English said that the college was not informed of the decision before the series ended and felt the broadcaster owed the college and the film's participants "an explanation and an apology".
 She also suggested that the channel should have voiced their complaints about the fifth episode during editing, and not once the broadcast of the series was underway.
 Ruth Hunt discussed her sexuality on camera in the untransmitted episode and wrote to Channel 4 expressing her "hurt and disappointment" over the handling of the episode.
 Sally Mapstone felt that the episode that was skipped was key to the story, commenting "the irony is that, by censoring the one film where the girls talk most frankly about themselves, Channel 4 has skewed the whole emphasis of the series".

 The decision not to edit the final episode left some plot elements confused- Laura was shown marrying her Conservative partner but their engagement was skipped in the fifth episode.